Avast SecureLine VPN Review 2023: Is It Worth Buying?

 I watched The Witcher on Netflix with excellent playback quality using Avast SecureLine VPN

 Avast SecureLine VPN also seamlessly unblocked Disney+, letting me watch The Simpsons without any trouble.
-Speeds were fast enough to stream in HD with zero buffering.
+Speeds were fast enough to stream in UHD with zero buffering.

-Hulu, HBO Max, Amazon Prime Video, and BBC iPlayer: Blocked
+Hulu, HBO Max, and Amazon Prime Video: Blocked

 It looks like you’re using an anonymous proxy or VPN

 Based on the results presented above, Avast SecureLine VPN was only successful in unblocking a few streaming sites.
-If accessing restricted and blocked streaming services, especially from geo-restricted regions, is what you’re looking for, then ExpressVPN is your best bet at unblocking all of your favorite streaming services.
+If streaming is the main reason you are looking for a VPN, then ExpressVPN is your best bet for accessing all of your favorite streaming services.

 Speed